contrast-zone/cfg.js/README.md

 # v-parse-cfg

-*V-parse-cfg* is a general context free grammar (CFG) parser based on a [novel chart parsing algorithm](v-parse-cfg.md).
-In this package, you can find its javascript implementation.
+*V-parse-cfg* is a general context free grammar (CFG) parser based on a novel chart parsing algorithm.
+In this package, you can find [the algorithm description](v-parse-cfg.md) and its javascript implementation.

 ## package specifics